mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/connect-callers-into-a-conference.md

 ## Try it out

-Start your server and make multiple inbound calls to the Nexmo Number assigned to this Nexmo Application.
+Start your server and make multiple inbound calls to the Nexmo Number assigned to this Vonage Application.
 The inbound calls will be connected into the same conversation (conference).